mehdibolourian/gdl_interpreter/README.md

 ## How to use

 You need to simply run the Jupyter Notebook ``main.ipynb`` which includes both individual test cases for the interpreter (in ``interpreter.py``) and an integration test with the GDL model generator (in ``classifier.py``).

+## References

+GDL is a language proposed in the following paper:

+M. Jeon, J. Park, and H. Oh, “PL4XGL: A programming language approach to explainable graph learning,” Proc.
+ACM Program.
+Lang., vol. 8, no. PLDI, Jun.
+2024.